heiskr/u/README.md

 set a (if equal a b then a else b)
 ```

-### 3.4 Pipe
+### 2.6.5 Pipe

-Sometimes, we can lose the "step-by-step" feel, and the pipe alias can help restore this feeling by letting us chain functions.
+Sometimes, we can lose the "step-by-step" feel, and the pipe can help restore this feeling by letting us chain functions.
 The previous value is passed to the succeeding function as the given (first) argument.
 Pipes may be used on the same line or on succeeding indented lines.

 ```
 set result [0 1 2 3 4 5 6 7 8 9]